August 5, 2012 § 7 Comments

 The lighting was not in my favor the day I took these, but I no longer have the book.
 I’ll update these when I reacquire it.

-Personal Notes – This, The Poems of Shakespeare and The Poems of Robert Browning all ended up landing at a college anthropology club book sale while my wife and I were members of the club.
+Personal Notes – This, The Poems of Shakespeare and The Poems of Robert Browning all ended up landing at a college anthropology club book sale while I was a member.
 I paid $1 each for them (and got two for free, The Song of Roland and Henrik Ibsen’s Three Plays), so it was a fairly good haul, despite the library markings.
 I gave the Browning book to a dear friend of mine who gave me a different Browning Heritage Press book, The Ring and the Book.
 I would love to have a copy that is not an ex-library copy.
 I find this book to be quite enchanting, and Jacques’ art is quite insane and awesome.
 I sold it off to aid in my purchasing of The Shaving of Shagpat.

 Django6924 chips in this information on the LEC version of the book: